madhu221b/uva-dl2-team11/blogpost.md

 The authors showed that transformer architectures, which ignore the input graph in favour of a fully connected one, outperformed other methods in 4 out of the 5 datasets.
 While they interpreted this as evidence of LRI in the data, there are other plausible explanations.
 For example, it’s possible that the extra expressivity afforded by the transformers attention mechanism was responsible for the improved performance.

-TODO check whether expressivity this was also reflected in generalisation statistics.

 Arguably, we should look for more direct evidence that improved performance was due to an ability to leverage long range information.